-What Is Vestibular Disease in Dogs?
+What Is Vestibular Disease?

 Vestibular disease occurs when there is a problem with the vestibular system.
 The vestibular system is a part of the nervous system that controls balance and eye movements.
 It includes the inner ear, the brainstem, a part of the brain called the vestibulocerebellum, and a cranial nerve in that area called the vestibulocochlear nerve.
 The vestibular system enables animals (including humans) to maintain balance and orient themselves according to head position.
 It also allows their eyes to follow movement without getting dizzy.

-Signs of Vestibular Disease in Dogs
+Symptoms of Vestibular Disease in Dogs

-Causes of Vestibular Disease in Dogs
+Causes of Vestibular Disease

 Vestibular dysfunction occurs when there is a disturbance in the vestibular system.
 The problem may originate in the inner ear, the brain, or both.
 There are several possible reasons why this might happen.